MrLately/pi_nas_raid_1/README.md

 - **Data Loss Warning**: The script will format the drives selected for the RAID 1 array, erasing all existing data.
 Ensure you have backups of any important data before proceeding.
 - **Drive Failure**: In case of a drive failure, replace the failed drive with a new one and add it to the RAID array to rebuild the mirror.
 - **Customization**: Advanced users can modify the script to change the mount point, share name, or RAID device name as needed.
+Can password protect as well but this default setup is for easy access within the home network.